zeevgoshen/Permutations_Service/README.md

 <br/>
 <br/>
 You can unzip the Compiled_Binaries.zip archive and place the \bin and \obj folders next to the source files to skip building the project yourself.
-After running "xsp4 --port 8000", use the links above.
+After running "xsp4 --port 8000 --verbose", use the links above.